oberien/das-protokoll/specification-v2.md

 A simple conflict resolution possibility would be to let the longest chain win, in case of a tie use the numerically lower hash of the root to break ties.
-`Csync`, striving to be a minimal reference implementation of this specification, uses a simple RwLock on the server and is thus first come first serve.
+`scsync`, striving to be a minimal reference implementation of this specification, uses a simple mutex on the server and is thus first come first serve.
 In case of a conflict, the rejected client MUST fetch the new state and apply its changes to the new root again, then attempt another root update.

-Yet another possibility is to use a 3-way-merge.
-The frontend aggregates changes into transactions, that atomically update the entire tree up to the root.
-Then, the frontend has to sort out transaction aborts, which specifies the behaviour when the root was changed while applying the transaction.
-That allows an auto-merge on the directory level, the most recent version of each file is taken.
+This is essentially a classic 3-way-merge problem.
+As a simple solution we propose that the frontend agregates its changes as incrementally.
+Once the node attempts to perform this update it either succeeds or fails.
+If it fails, it will update its blockdb to the most recent state.
+The frontend MUST then re-apply the recorded changes: it can do an auto-merge on the directory level and compute a union of the new folder and the added elements.
 If there is a conflict on the file-level, both versions are linked into the directory tree (similar to how dropbox handles this case).

-## Node Network Topology

-Every client will have implemented the server functionality.
-One client is chosen to be the server and all other clients connect to it.
-This allows every client to synchronize a folder without the need of a dedicated server that doesn't actually want to synchronize the folder, but is only used as intermediate hop for communication.

-The final goal is to establish a Peer-to-Peer network, but this version still chooses a single peer as server.

 ## Protocol

-Version 2 of Das PROTOKOLL uses version 1 for block transfers.
+Version 2 of The PROTOKOLL uses version 1 for block transfers.
 Additionally, it adds a control protocol on top.

 ### General Design